KDE/digikam-doc/main_window/tags_view.rst

 Shortcuts: as mentioned earlier in this chapter you can assign keyboard shortcuts in the Tag Properties.
 With these you can assign or un-assign a tag to the selected photograph(s).

 Context menu: by clicking with the right mouse button on the selected photographs and choosing **Assign Tag** you will see the next menu step offering the ten most recently used tags, **Add New Tag...**, described at the beginning of the :ref:`previous section <managing_tags>`, and **More Tags...** which leads to what is described in the next paragraph.
 The context menu method is obviously very useful if you use only a limited number of tags out of your whole tree for a while.

-When you delete an Album from digiKam it will be moved into the internal Trash Can.
-As an option you could change this behavior, so that delete really will remove the Album and all of the photographs in it.
-This can be changed by selecting :menuselection:`Settings --> Configure digiKam...` and selecting the Miscellaneous page.
-At the top of this page are the settings that control what happens when a photograph is deleted.
-To delete an Album, click with the right mouse button over the Album in the “Albums” tree and select Delete Album from the context menu.

 .. figure:: images/mainwindow_assigntags.webp
     :alt: